plurigrid/agent/README.md

 3. Run `poetry shell`.
 This will run the virtual environment that was created in the previous step.

-4. Set the `OPENAI_API_KEY` environment variable if accessing models by OpenAI.
+4. Retrieve an OpenAI API key.
+Ask in Plurigrid Zulip if you need help retrieving a key.
+Create a file at ~/openai.txt and paste the key in the file.
+Alternatively, you can set the OPENAI_API_KEY environment variable in your shell.

+5. For running a zulip bot, you will need a ~/zuliprc.txt file.
+You already have a zulip bot that has been created for you, so in order to retrieve the zuliprc.txt file, go to Zulip and navigate to 'Settings' --> 'Personal Settings' --> 'Bots'.
+Click the green download button next to your bot and save the file to "~/zuliprc.txt".

-5. In `agent/config/config.py`, set your DATA_DIR to the directory of files that you want to input to the agent.
+6. In `agent/config/config.py`, set the DATA_DIR variable to the absolute path of the  directory of files that you want to input to the agent.
+This should be a directory containing any notes or thoughts you have (preferably Plurigrid related).

-6. Run your agent, e.g. `python3 agent/agents/digital_twin.py`
+7. Run your agent: `python3 agent/agents/digital_twin.py`.
+Make sure you run this command from the root of the repo.

+8. If all has gone well, you can now interact with your bot by tagging it anywhere in the Plurigrid zulip and asking it questions.

+9. For extra credit, commit the index.json that was generated in the agent/indices directory to our ontology repo!

+## Tips

+- To exit the poetry shell, type `exit`
+- To exit the nix shell, use `Ctrl + d`
+- If you need to reinstantiate your env, do `poetry env list` and then paste the outputted env into `poetry env remove {env-name}`.
+Then, run `poetry install` and `poetry shell` again to instantiate a new env.

 ## Organizational Loops